LCR-BCCRC/LCR-BCCRC.github.io/_posts/2016-12-15-publications.md

 [Genomic Alterations in CIITA Are Frequent in Primary Mediastinal Large B Cell Lymphoma and Are Associated with Diminished MHC Class II Expression](https://www.ncbi.nlm.nih.gov/pubmed/26549456).
 Mottok A, et al. Cell Reports, 2015.

   * Utilizing next-generation sequencing data, the authors show that mutations in the *CIITA* gene are present in over half of PMBCL cases.
-These mutations lead to reduced expression of MHC class II and an immune privilege phenotype, and analysis of mutational patterns suggests that they likely result from aberrant AID activity,
+These mutations lead to reduced expression of MHC class II and an immune privilege phenotype, and analysis of mutational patterns suggests that they likely result from aberrant AID activity.

 [Cell of origin of transformed follicular lymphoma](https://www.ncbi.nlm.nih.gov/pubmed/26307535).
 Kridel R, et al. Blood, 2015.